laurenoconnelllab/Poison-frog-ant-diet-and-alkaloid-defense/README.md

-To infer potential dietary origins of frogs’ skin alkaloids, we cross-referenced the structural classes of alkaloids with the determined arthropod source reported by \[@santos2016\], which assigns compounds as derived from ants, mites, or both.
+To infer potential dietary origins of frogs’ skin alkaloids, we cross-referenced the structural classes of alkaloids with the determined arthropod source reported by ([Juan C. Santos, Tarvin, and O’Connell 2016](#ref-santos2016)), which assigns compounds as derived from ants, mites, or both.
 We tested whether the proportion of ant-based alkaloids is greater than the proportion of mite-based alkaloids across frog populations using an anova followed by a Tukey post-hoc test for multiple comparisons.
 We visualized the proportion of ant- and mite-derived alkaloids using a chord diagram.
 Additionally, we tested whether total alkaloid abundance, as well as abundance within structural families, correlated with the number of ants and mites consumed across populations.

 ``` r
 ## Test if the proportion of ant-based alkaloids is greater than the proportion of mite-based alkaloids across populations